Data-to-Knowledge/Hydrosoc-python-2018/sphinx/source/index.rst

 The general goal of this workshop is to teach Python tools specifically beneficial for natural/environmental scientists in New Zealand handling large amounts of data.
 This will be accomplished through a combination of practical exercises and presentations.

-All workshop materials are accessible via the `course website <https://hydrosoc-python-2018.readthedocs.io>`_.

 Intended audience
 ------------------
 The intended audience for the workshop are people with very little to some experience with programming (Python or otherwise).
 Those people with a lot of Python programming experience will not likely get much out of the workshop unless they have not used the `Pandas package <http://pandas.pydata.org/pandas-docs/stable/>`_ in the past.